 Reasonable Suspicion 6: License Plate Violations.

-California Vehicle Code 5200 states that all autos registered in California must have a valid license plate.
+California Vehicle Code 5200 requires license plates on a car registered in California.
 The license plate must have a tag with a month and year the registration expires on it.
 Passenger vehicles must have two license plates – one attached in the front and the other one in the rear.
-Further, the license plate must be unobstructed by anything including license plate frames.
+The license plate must be unobstructed by anything including license plate frames.
 One famous case involves a stop based in part on the frame having palm trees that extended too far into the license plate and partially blocking it.
 All these, license plate violations can cause an officer to stop your vehicle.

 Reasonable Suspicion 7: Speeding and Unusual Braking pattern.